sav-che/TL-2/Authors/Cleghorn, Hugh Francis Clarke {std. Cleghorn}.md

-> [!cite] BHL link: this entry starts at [page 200](https://www.biodiversitylibrary.org/item/103860#page/210/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 200](https://www.biodiversitylibrary.org/page/33265877) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Cleghorn, Hugh Francis Clarke (1820-1895), British medical practitioner and botanist, born at Madras, M.D.
-Edinburgh 1841, in the Madras medical service 1842, professor of botany at Madras 1852, first conservator of forests 1856, inspector-general 1867, settled in Scotland 1869, sometime professor of botany at the University of Edinburgh, died at Strathbithie, Fife 1895. (*Cleghorn*).
+Edinburgh 1841, in the Madras medical service 1842, professor of botany at Madras 1852, first conservator of forests 1856, inspector-general 1867, settled in Scotland 1869, sometime professor of botany at the University of Edinburgh, died at Strathbithie, Fife 1895.
+**Abbreviated name**: *Cleghorn*

 #### Herbarium and types